MakarenaLabs/KRIA-Motor-Control/README.md

 # KRIA-Motor-Control

+## FOR THE MOMENT PLEASE JUST TEST THE PYNQ-code FOLDER, SOON THE REPO WILL BE UPDATED!!!
+THANK YOU FOR YOUR COOPERATION

 ## Modules
 To test immediately the application on a KR260, you can upload the content of the folder `PYNQ-code` in the board.
 The requirements are to have ubuntu 22.04 and PYNQ 3.0 installed.